What makes a traffic jam asks Science sleuths Dr Adam Rutherford and Dr Hannah Fry to investigate everyday mysteries sent in by BBC UK listeners.

-Adam ventures on to the London orbital motorway in search of a tailback and Hannah looks at projects around the world that have attempted to solve the scourge of the traffic jam.
+Adam ventures onto the London orbital motorway in search of a tailback, and Hannah looks at projects worldwide that have attempted to solve the scourge of traffic jams.

-Featuring Neal Harwood from the Transport Research Laboratory and BBC technology reporter, Jane Wakefield.
+We feature Neal Harwood from the Transport Research Laboratory and BBC technology reporter Jane Wakefield.

 I have often wondered about this phenomenon what makes a traffic jam.